GamingNJncos/BLE-3D-Saturn-Public/BlueRetro_Latency_Testing/README.md

 There are some caveats you should be aware of I have spent *many* hours beating my head on a desk over.

-- [x] You **MUST** use the "parallel_1P_external.bin" when flashing firmware
+- [x] You **MUST** use the "parallel_1P_external.bin" when flashing firmware (Any firmware release version)
  - Console specific or embedded firmwares wont work
- - DO NOT connect your BR reciever to a console (only external power)
+ - DO NOT connect your BR reciever to a console (Use **ONLY** external power)

 - [x] Before connecting your controller you **MUST** enable the "Latency Test" profile
  - If you fail to do this before connecting the controller you will have to power off the controller and reset blueretro or wait some time
- - Note: This often does not survive power down
+ - Note: This often does not survive power down so confirm each time you need to power the BR adapter up again

 - [x] You **MUST** have access to GPIO26 on your BlueRetro testing device.
- - This could be risky if you only have console specific versions that require modification for output pin and the external power (eg. Pre-built N64 Adapter)
+ - This could be risky if you only have console BR specific versions that require modification for output pin and the external power (eg. Pre-built N64 Adapter)

 - [x] You **MUST** have access to the PCB of your controller to solder on a wire for arduino to "press" your testing button
  - This typically requires modification to your controller PCB, like scraping away the coating to hit a copper trace.
- - This is also why my Lightwing PCBs have a dedicated pin on them to avoid damage.
+ - This is also why my 3D Controller Lightwing PCBs have a dedicated pin on them to avoid damage.
+ - Some controllers (including the Saturn 3D Pad) require a specific voltage (not just ground) so you may need to identify expected resistance

 # Latency Testing with [ESP32-BLE-Gamepad](https://github.com/lemmingDev/ESP32-BLE-Gamepad)
-ESP32-BLE-Gamepad does not contain any "specific" latency testing function, you simply define a button that works when pulled low and to connect it to the arduino.
-In the code linked this pin should connect to arduino pin5.
+ESP32-BLE-Gamepad does not contain any "specific" latency testing function.
+For testing you simply define a button that works when pulled low and to connect it to the correct controller facing arduino pin.
+In the code linked this pin should connect to arduino pin 5.

 For example
 ```